What’s new in Slack: Channel manager role, increased accessibility and more

 Delegate channel management to key team members

-Permissions in Slack are a powerful way for enterprises to scale, giving team members access to the specific administrative functions that they need to do their jobs.
-For companies that have organisation and workspace permissions in place, there’s now a channel manager role that gives select members control over channel administration.
-These members can convert channels from public to private and rename or archive them.
+Permissions in Slack are a powerful way for enterprises to scale, giving team members access to the specific administrative functions they need to do their jobs.
+For companies that have organization and workspace permissions in place, there’s now a channel manager role that gives select members control over channel administration.
+These members can convert channels from public to private, and rename or archive them.

-For team members, this permission is especially useful if you own a long-term project that involves collaborating with internal and external partners, and you want to manage the channel life cycle without continually relying on your admin.
+For team members, this permission is especially useful if you own a long-term project that involves collaborating with internal and external partners and want to manage the channel lifecycle without continually relying on your admin.
 If you’re responsible for public announcement channels within your department, you can also manage posting permissions across the team.
-Whether you created the channel or were assigned as a manager by your admin, the permissions that your organisation sets up give you flexibility to act.
+Whether you created the channel or were assigned as a manager by your admin, the permissions your organization sets up give you flexibility to act.

 A more inclusive place for everyone

 We all want to start out on the right foot with colleagues, and this includes knowing how to pronounce their names.
 But sometimes it’s not easy to find the time or place to ask, especially when many of us have never met in person.
-By allowing people to pre-record how to correctly pronounce their name and add it to their profiles, you can help colleagues to get it right the first time.
+By allowing people to prerecord how to correctly pronounce their name and add it to their profiles, you can help coworkers get it right the first time.

 A more accessible digital HQ